Mesopotamia:

 According to the Enuma Elish (Enûma Eliš), Marduk demanded supreme and undisputed authority among the gods as his reward for delivering them from disaster.
 He proved worthy and was granted “kingship over the totality of the whole universe.”
 The city of Babylon and Marduk’s great temple complex, the Esagila, south of the ziggurat Etemenanki, was built by the Anunnaki (a general designation for all the gods of heaven and earth) in gratitude to Marduk for their deliverance.
 After its completion, a joyful banquet took place at which attendees recited the fifty names previously attributed to various gods, which were now passed on to Marduk with all their attributes and abilities, making “his way pre-eminent.”

-Marduk, as creator of the present world order, was honored every New Year in a sacred festival at which Babylonians believed the great pantheon of gods actually entered the city in order to honor him.
-As part of the festivities the Enuma Elish was read twice by the high priest as he stood before the statue of the god Marduk while the king and guests are thought to have dramatized the narration.
+Marduk, as creator of the present world order, was honored every new year in a sacred festival at which Babylonians believed the great pantheon of gods actually entered the city in order to honor him.
+As part of the festivities, the Enuma Elish was read twice by the high priest as he stood before the statue of the god Marduk while the king and guests are thought to have dramatized the narration.

 As previously mentioned, it is not possible to assert the dates of any of these creations since they were written and rewritten and must originally have stemmed from oral sources.
 Stories, such as the creation story, were revised to suit the times but earlier versions were retained.
 Scholars claim that all the tablets found in Ashurbanipal’s library at Nineveh or from the cities of Ashur, Kish or Uruk are copies of older ones.

-From 668–627 BCE in the time of Ašhurbanipal and the Neo-Babylonian Dynasty and again in the Early Persian period of Cyrus the Great, Marduk was the chief god of Babylon.
+From 668–627 BCE in the time of Ašhurbanipal and the Neo-Babylonian Dynasty, and again in the Early Persian period of Cyrus the Great, Marduk was the chief god of Babylon.
 Because they opposed the oppressive measures of Nabonidus, the last Neo-Babylonian king, the priests of Marduk facilitated the peaceful occupation of Babylon by Cyrus.
 With Cyrus and the Persians came the teachings of Zoroaster, which claimed Ahura Mazda as the Supreme True God.
 These two ways of understanding the universe and our place in it—the Babylonian and Zoroastrian—would influence Judeo-Christian thought from its first recorded beginnings to the present day.

-In 587 BCE Nebuchadnezzar the Babylonian king, son of King Solomon and the Queen of Sheba, violently ransacked Judah, the capital of Ancient Israel and took the young king Jehoiachin and 8,000 of his people, including royal and aristocratic families, prisoners to Babylon.
+In 587 BCE Nebuchadnezzar the Babylonian king, son of King Solomon and the Queen of Sheba, violently ransacked Judah, the capital of ancient Israel, and took the young king Jehoiachin and 8,000 of his people, including royal and aristocratic families, prisoners to Babylon.
 The now famous Babylonian Exile left little doubt in the minds of the people of Babylonia of the supreme power of their own national god, Marduk.

 External Stories and Videos